OliverGuo/oliverguo.github.io/project.md

 - **[UberPick](https://muqiguo.shinyapps.io/UberPick/)** - A data visualization application implemented using R and Shiny to identify the Uber pickups pattern in NYC based on 664,000 rows of data observations.

 - **[IfThen](https://muqiguo.shinyapps.io/ifThen/)** - An interactive application built with R and Shiny aims to teach statistics students conditional probability via visualizations.
-(Shout out to my team: Tanmaie Kailash, Euijin Kang and Leia Sohn)
+(Collaborated with Tanmaie Kailash, Euijin Kang and Leia Sohn)